 As a science journalist, I’ve been published by Science, Science News, Inside Science News, EARTH Magazine, and New Scientist.
 I’ve also written for The World Academy of Sciences (whom I currently work for), the American Geophysical Union and the Abdus Salam International Centre for Theoretical Physics.
 I’ve shared a science blog, The Sieve, with an assembly of other excellent up-and-coming science writers.
 I graduated from the masters in science writing program at Johns Hopkins University in 2012.
 I currently live in Trieste, Italy.

 Here’s an assortment of my science writing clips.

-Born and raised on Long Island, I first went to college at the State University of New York at Oswego to pursue an English degree.
-After graduating, I decided to stick around upstate New York for a few years.
-I was a journalist at The Palladium-Times for three years and over the next five I worked at The Saratogian and then The Post-Star.
-Over all those years I collected both news writing and graphic design experience, both of which have won statewide awards.
+Before entering science writing, I spent some time in newspapers.
+After graduating with an English degree from State University of New York at Oswego in 2002, I became a news reporter at The Palladium-Times, where I learned what it means to manage a beat, in my case covering area politics.
+Over the next five years I worked at The Saratogian and then The Post-Star.
+Over all those years I gained both news writing and graphic design experience, both of which have won me statewide awards.

 You can also contact me at seantreacy(at)gmail(dot)com, or follow me on Twitter.